qmk/qmk_firmware/keyboards/ymdk/ymd40/v2/keymaps/custom01/readme.md

-# Custom keymap for YMD40 v2
+# The default keymap for YMD40 v2